-Dana is a seasoned trial and appellate litigator in the Firm's Competition section.
+Mr. Foster is a seasoned trial and appellate litigator with 20 years of litigation experience.
 He advises domestic and foreign clients in all aspects of complex civil and criminal matters, both at the federal and the state level.
-Dana's practice focuses on litigation in US courts and before US regulators, but he has broad experience in navigating the often intricate procedures of foreign tribunals and regulators, including the European Commission, Brazil's Administrative Council for Economic Defense, the Japan Fair Trade Commission, the Korea Fair Trade Commission, and Mexico's Federal Economic Competition Commission, among others.
+Mr. Foster's practice focuses on litigation in US courts and before US regulators, but he has broad experience in navigating the often intricate procedures of foreign tribunals and regulators, including the European Commission, Brazil's Administrative Council for Economic Defense, the Japan Fair Trade Commission, the Korea Fair Trade Commission, and Mexico's Federal Economic Competition Commission, among others.

-Pro bono work is also a pillar of Dana's practice.
+Pro bono work is also a pillar of Mr. Foster's practice.
 He is the Pro Bono Partner for the Washington, DC office.
 He has argued before the US Court of Appeals for the Fourth Circuit, and he regularly appears in the Domestic Relations branch of the DC Superior Court on behalf of both parents and children.
 Mr. Foster represents indigent individuals in both civil and criminal matters in state and federal courts.

-Prior to joining White & Case, Dana served in the US Navy as a Nuclear Electronics Technician aboard the Virginia-class nuclear guided missile cruiser USS Texas and the nuclear-powered aircraft carrier USS Enterprise.
+Prior to joining White & Case, Mr. Foster served in the US Navy as a Nuclear Electronics Technician aboard the Virginia-class nuclear guided missile cruiser USS Texas and the nuclear-powered aircraft carrier USS Enterprise.

 Representative, publicly disclosed matters include:

 Represents Anthem as trial counsel in its case against Cigna for breach of their merger agreement at a two-week bench trial in Delaware Chancery Court.
 Anthem is seeking relief from the $1.85 billion reverse termination fee and more than $20 billion in damages.
 The case is currently in post-trial briefing with a decision expected by the end of the year.

 Pharma Antitrust Class Action